School Science Lessons

 However, the longer wavelength radiation cannot pass through glass, so the contents of the greenhouse get hotter than if outside the greenhouse.

-So the "greenhouse effect" is a natural process accentuated in the last two hundred years by industrial and agricultural development causing increases in the concentration of "greenhouse gases" in the atmosphere.
+The "greenhouse effect" is a natural process accentuated in the last two hundred years by industrial and agricultural development causing increases in the concentration of "greenhouse gases" in the atmosphere.

-This increase has probably caused "global warming" the steady increase in average temperature now being experienced.
+This increase has probably caused "global warming". the steady increase in average temperature now being experienced.

 Some people say that "greenhouse effect" is a misnomer, because the main function of a greenhouse is to stop loss of heat by convection, yet allow plants to receive the radiation necessary for photosynthesis.